tung/ruggrogue/book/game-data.md

 If the `post_game_cleanup` function never despawns the player, then what does?
 In the case of starting a new game, this is done by the `new_game_setup` function in the `src/modes/title.rs` file.
-This is the reason for the existence of the dummy player entity created when the game is first launched: it simplifies this logic.
+This is why the dummy player entity is created when the game is first launched: it simplifies this logic.

 Meanwhile, loading a game from a save file pretty much loads replacement entities for everything.
 Assuming the load was successful, all of the old entities are manually despawned by the loading code using the `despawn_entity` function that you should probably be familiar with now.